vishalkumar041298/SmartCity-IOT-Data-Streaming/README.md

 # Data Streaming from IOT devices Using Kafka and Spark

-Gathers all data from IOT devices that sent in kafka and Spark reads the stream and stream it to S3.
+Gathers all data from IOT devices that sent in kafka and Spark reads the stream, do some process and stream it to S3.

 ## Tech Stack